bread-man88/blog/_posts/2025-03-14-simple-nvim-config.md

 ## Getting a package manager

 This is a prerequisite for our setup.
 Neovim does have a built in packages system that you could explore with `:h packages` if you wanted to go that route.
 What I don't like about this system is the packages you're using aren't specified anywhere in your configs.
 Instead, any plugins end up in your data directory only.
-This makes package managerment bit harder with version control, so we'll go with a 3rd party option.
+This makes package management bit harder with version control, so we'll go with a 3rd party option.

 The simplest package manager I've found is [paq-nvim](https://github.com/savq/paq-nvim).
 Install it like so from the command line with one command: